Quantum Control Landscapes: A Closer Look: Pure-state landscape

-Theorem~\ref{thm:1} and the previous examples relied on constant controls to show that critical points with non-extremal values of the fidelity exist for all systems with $H_f(t)=H_0+f(t)H_1$, i.e., any choice of $H_0$ and $H_1$, and that such critical points need not be saddle points but can in fact be traps.
-It is also interesting to consider how the critical point condition $\delta\F_P/\delta f\equiv 0$ could be satisfied for a given system for non-constant controls $f(t)$.
+Theorem~\ref{thm:1} and the previous results relied on constant controls to show that critical points with non-extremal values of the fidelity exist for all systems with $H_f(t)=H_0+f(t)H_1$, i.e., any choice of $H_0$ and $H_1$, and that such critical points need not be saddle points but can in fact be traps.
+The chief motivation for this choice is that constant controls enable analytical gradients and Hessian computations and thus allow us to rigorously prove the existence of non-kinematical critical points and traps.
+Although even a single trap is problematic, it is worthwhile to consider briefly how the critical point condition $\delta\F_P/\delta f\equiv 0$ can be satisfied for a given system for non-constant controls $f(t)$.
 Let $\bra{\Psi_B}=\overline{\bra{\Psi_g}U_f(T)\ket{\Psi_0}}\bra{\Psi_g} U_f(T)$, then the critical point condition reads

 where $U_f(t)$ must satisfy the Schrodinger equation~(\ref{eq:SEU}), i.e., we have a Differential-Algebraic equation system.
 Note that since $U_f(T)$ is of course not known in advance, we set $\bra{\Psi_B}=\overline{\ip{\Psi_b}{\Psi_0}}\bra{\Psi_b}$ for some $\bra{\Psi_b}$ and then $\ket{\Psi_g}=U_f(T)\ket{\Psi_b}$, a posteriori.
 While the existence and uniqueness of solutions to such systems is in general not trivial to ascertain, differentiating the constraint and using the Schrodinger equation leads to a more explicit form